baiching/WeatherForcasting/README.md

 ## Data Collection

 # Data Source
-The data for this project is sourced from the OpenWeatherMap API, focusing on historical temperature data for Frankfurt am Main City from 2013 to 2024.
+The data used in this project is from kaggle named "WEATHER PREDICTION" dataset

-# Data Retrieval
-Python scripts are used to automate data collection via API calls.
-The requests library handles the API interactions, fetching data that is then parsed and stored in a CSV file for further analysis.